xmrsale/XMR-Sale/README.md

 # Contributions welcomed
 ### You only need a little python!
 The main code can be found in [xmrsale.py](xmrsale.py).
 The client-side logic for initiating the payment and querying the API sits in [static/xmrsale.js](static/xmrsale.js), button appearance in [templates/index.html](templates/index.html), and Woocommerce plugin in [gateways/woo_xmrsale.php](gateways/woo_xmrsale.php).
 Please have ago at implementing some of the things below or in the issues!

-# Coming soon:
-* **Better UI** with more variety of size and theme.
-    * Add a currency toggle between XMR/USD on donation html.
-* Handle unconfirmed payments.
-What is the best course of action?
-* More readily customisable donation button (text/color/QR code)
-* Different price feeds with various currencies

 # Disclaimer
 xmrSale is in very early development.
 As such, we are not responsible for any loss of funds, vulnerabilities with software, or any other grievances which may arise.
 Always confirm large payments manually.